codewario/DrProfessorsHandyTranslator/README.md

 ## Install as a service

+> Note: Installing as a service is ***not*** a requirement.
+This is simply a "nice-to-have".

+### Windows

+While this is possible on Windows via the use of [NSSM](https://nssm.cc), I'm not familiar enough with the tool to be able to provide instructions at this time.
+Windows services must implement a Windows-service control interface (the CPython interpreter does not), which is why special tooling is required to run "non-services" as a service.

+As an alternative, you can use the Windows Task scheduler to configure Python to run [`main.py`](./main.py) on boot or login.

+### Linux

 Included in this repo is a systemd service template, [`dpht.service-template`](./dpht-template.service).
-It can be installed as a systemd service with the following steps:
+It can be installed as a systemd service with the following steps (the systemd folder may be elsewhere on non-Debian-based distributions of Linux):

 1. Copy [`dpht-template.service`](./dpht-template.service) to `/etc/systemd/system/dpht.service`
 2. Edit the following fields in `dpht.service`: